tobydriscoll/udmath305/_notes/nonlinear-equations/40-applications.md

 ## Toricelli's Law

 Suppose a bucket of cross-sectional area $A$ contains water of height $h(t)$.
 The tank has a small hole at the bottom of cross-sectional area $a$.
-Then *Toricelli's Law* states that the water exiting through the hole has the same kinetic energy as water at the top of the bucket; that is, it exits with velocity $v$ satisfying
+Then *Toricelli's Law*{:.def} states that the water exiting through the hole has the same kinetic energy as water at the top of the bucket; that is, it exits with velocity $v$ satisfying

 $$v^2=2gh,$$